 Au Revoir Hippo

 Cultures Capsules was honored (and totally pumped!) to present this apéro send-off show for Hippocampe Fou.
-Founder Megs had become a total groupie the year prior and even began translating some of his songs into English, for the fun and the challenge.
+CC creator Megs had become a total groupie the year prior and even began translating some of his songs into English, for both the fun and the challenge.

-So when he told her he wanted to gather friends and fans for an apéro show before heading back to France, she was all about it.
+So when he told her he wanted to gather friends and fans for an apéro show before heading back to France, she was all in.

 Hippocampe Fou is a French hip hop artist who is highly recognized for his jeu de mots (word play), his fluid, ultra-fast flow which oscillates between spoken word and rap, as well as his ability to rap over any type of rhythm and bpm.
 With his Trilogy of three albums built around the water cycle, a musical in the works (“L’Odyssée d’Hippo”), numerous collaborations, and hundreds of gigs under his belt, he is a tireless artist.